Open Source Business Alliance

-The Open Source Business Alliance - Bundesverband für digitale Souveränität e.V. is a German non-profit that operates Europe's biggest network of companies and organizations developing, building and using open source software.
+The Open Source Business Alliance - Bundesverband für digitale Souveränität e.V.
+(OSBA) is a German non-profit that operates Europe's biggest network of companies and organizations developing, building and using open source software.

+OSBA focusses on German OSS topics and is organized within APELL to work on European level.

 History

 The alliance was founded in July 2011 in Stuttgart.
 The two founding associations, Linux Solutions Group e.V.
 (Lisog) and the LIVE Linux-Verband e.V., officially merged their groups at their annual general meetings on the 20th and 21 July 2011.

 The merger aimed to create a unified lobby group for the German open-source movement.

 In 2014, a further attempted consolidation failed.
 The OSB Alliance and the Open Source Business Foundation (OSBF) first announced their intention to merge the two associations to form a single large advocacy group on 18 November 2013.
 After almost a year of negotiations that only achieved an agreement, the merger collapsed on 15 October 2014.

 At their annual general meeting in Berlin in 2018, the association's name change to "Open Source Business Alliance - Federal Association for Digital Sovereignty" was proposed and received broad support from the members present.
 From the perspective of the association, open source software and open standards are necessary and essential prerequisites for digital sovereignty.
 The OSB Alliance has established itself as one of the mouthpieces and has been promoting and promoting the topic of "digital sovereignty" for several years.
 As a nationwide representative of the open source industry and users, the OSB Alliance has now expanded its name in order to make this objective more aware.